NABLA: Neighborhood Adaptive Block-Level Attention: Background

 where each entry $A_{ij}$ determines how much token $j$ influences token $i$.
 The final output is a weighted sum of values based on these scores:

 For video diffusion transformers (DiTs) \cite{Peebles2022DiT}, the input consists of spatio-temporal tokens (e.g., $X \in \mathbb{R}^{T \times H \times W \times D}$, where $T$ is the number of frames and $H, W$ are spatial dimensions of the latent space).
-In this case, classical self-attention approach faces significant challenges due to the quadratic complexity $\mathcal{O}((T \cdot H \cdot W)^2)$ relative to the number of tokens.
+In this case, the classical self-attention approach faces significant challenges due to the quadratic complexity $\mathcal{O}((T \cdot H \cdot W)^2)$ relative to the number of tokens.
 High-resolution or long-duration videos exacerbate this issue, as the sequence length grows cubically with spatial and temporal dimensions.
-In addition, many attention weights are near-zero due to locality in space and time, which leads to redundant computations.
-Appendix~\ref{attn_map_examples} Figure ~\ref{fig:attn_maps} contains examples of attention weights which actually have less complexity: $\mathcal{O}(T \cdot H \cdot W)$ (~\ref{fig:a}), $\mathcal{O}(T^2 \cdot H \cdot W)$ (~\ref{fig:b}, ~\ref{fig:i}), $\mathcal{O}(T \cdot (H \cdot W)^2)$ (~\ref{fig:d}, ~\ref{fig:f}, ~\ref{fig:g}, ~\ref{fig:h}).
-While full attention theoretically preserves global coherence, its computational cost becomes prohibitive, creating a critical bottleneck for practical applications.
+In addition, many elements of attention map are near zero due to locality in space and time, which leads to redundant computations.
+Figure~\ref{fig:attn_maps} contains examples of attention maps in which computations on only significant elements have less complexity: $\mathcal{O}(T \cdot H \cdot W)$ (~\ref{fig:a}), $\mathcal{O}(T^2 \cdot H \cdot W)$ (~\ref{fig:b}, ~\ref{fig:h}), $\mathcal{O}(T \cdot (H \cdot W)^2)$ (~\ref{fig:d}, ~\ref{fig:f}, ~\ref{fig:g}).
+Although full attention theoretically preserves global coherence, its computational cost becomes prohibitive, creating a critical bottleneck for practical applications.